momentum-mod/frontpage/README.md

 > _Momentum Mod is a standalone game built on the Source Engine, aiming to
 > centralize movement gamemodes found in CS:S, CS:GO, and TF2._

-# frontpage
+# Frontpage

-Momentum Mod's frontpage site plus branding and legal guidelines.
+Momentum Mod's frontpage site plus branding and legal pages.

+Uses [Astro](https://astro.build/) for static site generation.

 ## Development